openedx/platform-plugin-aspects/docs/how-tos/load_test_tracking_pipeline.rst

         },
         "celery": {
-            "lms_queue_length": 0,  # Size of the redis queue of pending Celery tasks for the LMS workers "cms_queue_length": 0   # Size of the redis queue of pending Celery tasks for the CMS workers }
+            "lms_queue_length": 0,  # Size of the redis queue of pending Celery tasks for the LMS workers "cms_queue_length": 0,  # Size of the redis queue of pending Celery tasks for the CMS workers "lag": 0                # Total of LMS and CMS queue lengths }
     }